 \subsection{Energy fluctuation}

 We also monitor potential energy fluctuations upon hydrogen diffusion.
-The total potential energy of the system does not exhibit a clear local energy maximum or a saddle point during the diffusion jumps of hydrogen (\figref{fluctuation}) described in \secref{sec:micro_mech}, \figref{mapping}, and Fig. S5, in contrast to the classical transition state theory \citep{Henkelman2000a}.
+The total potential energy of the system does not exhibit a clear local energy maximum or a saddle point during the diffusion jumps of hydrogen (Figure~\ref{fig:fluctuation}) described in Section~\ref{sec:micro_mech}, Figure~\ref{fig:mapping}, and Figure~S5, in contrast to the classical transition state theory \cite{Henkelman2000a}.
 The absence of an energy saddle point may be explained by the low concentration of hydrogen (thousands of ppm) considered in this study, which dilutes the effect of diffusion on the total potential energy of the entire system.
 Another possibility is that other atoms within the system also adjust their positions when diffusion occurs.
 This behavior highlights the intricate interplay between the positions of all atoms in the lattice and the total energy of the system, rather than just the positions of diffusing atoms.
-This result is consistent with the energy fluctuation observed during hydrogen diffusion in wadsleyite and ringwoodite \citep{Caracas2017a}.
+This result is consistent with the energy fluctuation observed during hydrogen diffusion in wadsleyite and ringwoodite \cite{Caracas2017a}.